Updated December 8the, 2023.

 An Allianz “Women, Money, and Power” study showed that women are twice as likely as men to choose a female financial advisor.
 Our research also confirms that women prefer to work with female advisors.

-This sentiment is a new phenomenon, possibly fueled by the unprecedented power currently wielded by affluent females.
+This sentiment is a new phenomenon, possibly fueled by the unprecedented power of affluent females.
 A Newsweek article title says it all: “Working Women are Poised to Become the Biggest Economic Engine the World Has Ever Known.”

 The article asserts, “the vast majority of new income growth will go to women, due to a narrowing wage gap and rise in female employment.”